stut/stuart.life/src/about/index.md

 My name is Stuart and I am alive, for now.
 This site is here to catalogue my efforts to stay that way.
 My _challenges_ include:

-* I am overweight.
+* Being overweight.
-* I have type II diabetes.
+* Having type II diabetes.
-* I have high blood pressure.
+* Having high blood pressure.
-* I have chronic kidney disease thanks to not controlling my diabetes for many years.
+* Having chronic kidney disease thanks to not controlling my diabetes for many, many years.

 ### Why publish this data?